 What food will look like 300 years from now: An AI-infused dining experience is coming to Expo 2020

+What food will look like in 300 years: A futuristic dining experience is coming to Expo 2020 Dubai

 Think aerogels, edible luminescence and hyperintelligence.
 A multisensory dining experience at Expo 2020 Dubai is all set to transport you to the year 2320...